What is apnea?

 - taking medications that stimulate breathing

-- using a ventilator device to regulate your breathing patterns.
-This is called adaptive servo-ventilation.
+- using a ventilator device to regulate your breathing patterns, called adaptive servo-ventilation

 - having surgery to remove obstructions from the airways

-- using a mouthpiece used to keep the airways open
+- using a mouthpiece to keep the airways open

-Heart problems may occur due to sudden drops in blood pressure and your blood oxygen levels that occur with slowed or stopped breathing.
-Early detection and treatment is the best way to prevent this complication.
+Heart problems may result from sudden drops in your blood pressure and blood oxygen levels that occur with slowed or stopped breathing.
+Early detection and treatment of apnea is the best way to prevent this complication.